pfeiferd/TopicGrouperJ/README.md

 Also, there is an extended version of this publication available on ArXiv: http://arxiv.org/abs/1904.06483

-The related conference slide can be found here: https://github.com/pfeiferd/TopicGrouperJ/blob/master/TopicGrouperECIR2019.pdf
+The related conference slides can be found here: https://github.com/pfeiferd/TopicGrouperJ/blob/master/TopicGrouperECIR2019.pdf